-Jennifer Na (BSc, University of Toronto 2012; MA, University of British Columbia 2015) is a 2nd year PhD student in the UBC Clinical Psychology program.
+Jennifer Na (BSc, University of Toronto 2012; MA, University of British Columbia 2015) is a 3rd year PhD student in the UBC Clinical Psychology program.
 Her past research has focused on interventions to reduce stigma about mental health conditions.
 She applied this work to the disorder of ADHD for her MA thesis, where she investigated peers’ pre-existing perceptions about the nature of ADHD and how these may influence their likelihood of forming social bonds with children with ADHD.
-Jennifer is also interested in parents’ attitudes about ADHD and how these are transmitted to children.
+Jennifer’s dissertation is investigating mindfulness as an intervention to reduce public stigma of mental disorders.

-Adri Khalis (BA, Simon Fraser University 2014) is a 2nd year MA student in the UBC Clinical Psychology program.
-He is interested in online social interactions of youth with peer problems, as well as the potential for online interventions to teach social skills.
-Adri’s previous work has examined social functioning among children with autism spectrum disorders.
+Adri Khalis (BA, Simon Fraser University 2014) is a 1st year PhD student in the UBC Clinical Psychology program.
+He is interested in social interactions of youth in the digital world, such as online or through modern video games.
+He is also intrigued by the potential for online interventions to teach social skills.
+Adri’s MA thesis examined the correspondence between online and face-to-face social functioning.

 Kristen Hudec (BS, University of Oklahoma 2007; MS, Oklahoma State University 2012; PhD, Oklahoma State University 2015) is a postdoctoral fellow in our lab.
 Kristen did her graduate work with R. Matt Alderson and completed clinical internship at the University of Miami School of Medicine.
 She is interested in neuropsychological functioning among youth with ADHD and its relationship to social interactions.